Last Updated: 2/2/2023

 Definitions of Words and Abbreviations Used

-You will likely see several different terms and abbreviations used during the course of your claim so we will define some of the most common ones here for you:
+You will likely see several different terms and abbreviations used during the course of your claim.
+We will define some of the most common ones here for you:

-Medical Care: Under Iowa law your employer and/or their workers compensation insurance company is allowed to direct your medical care to the doctors and other medical providers that they select.
+Medical Care: Under Iowa law your employer and/or their workers' compensation insurance company is allowed to direct your medical care to the doctors and other medical providers that they select.
 They are required to pay for the medical care in its entirety for your work injury related condition.
-Also, you are to receive

-It is possible to switch the medical care to other medical providers by using a process called "alternative medical care", but there are specific things that must be done.
-For example, if the workers compensation doctors have no more medical care to offer you, but you go see another doctor on your own who thinks that testing, surgery, therapy, etc. may help then you may be able to change the medical care and require the insurance company to pay for treatment with your doctor.
-We devote and entire chapter to this issue in our Iowa work comp. book that we offer at no cost or obligation.
+It is possible to switch the medical care to other medical providers by using a process called a petition for alternate medical care, but there are specific things that must be done.
+For example, if the workers' compensation doctors have no more medical care to offer you, but you go see another doctor on your own who thinks that testing, surgery, therapy, etc. may help, then you may be able to change the medical care and require the insurance company to pay for treatment with your doctor.
+We devote an entire chapter to this issue in our Iowa workers' compensation book that we offer at no cost or obligation.

-- If you sustained a scheduled member injury and previously sustained a scheduled member injury to a different body part (known as a 2nd injury fund case);
+- If you sustained a scheduled member injury and previously sustained a scheduled member injury to a different body part (known as a Second Injury Fund case).

-- If you sustained injuries to 2 scheduled member injuries and are permanently and totally disabled, etc.
+- If you sustained injuries to 2 scheduled member injuries and are permanently and totally disabled.

-Impairment Rating: Once their doctors have placed you at MMI, they are supposed to evaluate you for an impairment rating based upon the AMA Guides 5th Edition.
+Impairment Rating: Once their doctors have placed you at MMI, they are supposed to evaluate you for an impairment rating based upon the AMA Guides, 5th Edition.
 The AMA Guides is a book written by doctors from throughout the country that determined numbers for different types of injuries.
-For example, if you sustained a herniated disc in your back that required a laminectomy surgery then it is likely that your impairment rating will be around 10% whole person.
+For example, if you sustained a herniated disc in your back that required laminectomy surgery then it is likely that your impairment rating will be around 10% whole person.
 Depending upon what type of work injury that you have (scheduled v. unscheduled) the impairment rating can be the only factor in determining your compensation or one of many factors.
-To learn more about this topic request our workers compensation book that includes the Iowa Injured Workers Bill of Rights available to you at no cost.FCE: This stands for functional capacity evaluation or sometimes referred to as a functional capacity examination.
-A FCE is physical testing that is done by a physical therapist that is used to determine your permanent work restrictions.
+To learn more about this topic, request our workers' compensation book that includes the Iowa Injured Workers Bill of Rights available to you at no cost.FCE: This stands for functional capacity evaluation or what is sometimes referred to as a functional capacity examination.
+An FCE is physical testing that is done by a physical therapist that is used to determine your permanent work restrictions.
 The testing involves doing a number of different exercises including lifting weights to determine what work you can safely do.
-The testing usually lasts several hours and sometimes is done over a 2 day period.
-This is a very important part of any workers compensation case because the doctors will use the FCE results to determine your work restrictions.
+The testing usually lasts several hours and sometimes is done over a 2-day period.
+This is a very important part of any workers' compensation case because the doctors will use the FCE results to determine your work restrictions.
 For example, if your test is found to be "invalid" then chances are that your doctor will release you with no restrictions.
-We have an entire report available to assist injured workers before they have a FCE.
-If you have questions or concerns about an upcoming FCE test (and are not represented by an attorney) then feel free to give us a call at 641-792-3595 so we can help make sure your FCE test goes well.
+We have an entire report available to assist injured workers before they have an FCE.
+If you have questions or concerns about an upcoming FCE test (and are not represented by an attorney) then feel free to give us a call at (641) 792-3595 so we can help make sure your FCE test goes well.